 Nikka Gershman

-In recognition of her extraordinary artistry, innovation, and achievements as a flutist in 2024.
-At only 17 years old, Nikka Gershman has captivated audiences worldwide with her virtuosity, expressive performances, and dedication to expanding the flute’s role as a soloistic instrument.
+in recognition of her extraordinary achievements and innovative artistry as a flutist in 2024.
+At just 17 years old, Nikka has inspired audiences worldwide with her virtuosity, expressive performances, and dedication to making music accessible to all.
+Her commitment to expanding the flute repertoire, creative outreach efforts, and influence as a young musical leader exemplify the boundless potential of emerging artists to shape the future of flute artistry.

 ABOUT NIKKA GERSHMAN